 The Inventory findings are presented in two sections.
-The first section, "Early Childhood Higher Education, Mapping the Scene," examines the extent to which Oregon ECE higher education programs:
+The first section, "Early Childhood Higher Education, Mapping the Scene" examines the extent to which Washington early childhood degree programs:

 - Offer the knowledge, skills, and experiences associated with effective teaching practice and program leadership; - Have a faculty workforce prepared to provide early childhood practitioners with the necessary knowledge and skills associated with effective teaching practice and program leadership; and - Have the resources to support student and faculty success.